gmagnenat/beer-app/README.md

 - Organize the sass files for more modularity
 - Find a better way to handle all the states on the page.
 Maybe some easier behaviour handeling with a class component and the context api.
 - Animate the text when it's updated.
 May need need to be able to keep an history of the messages and only update when a new value is injected.
 - There is a `high severity vulnerability` for *node_forge* in parcel's depencies.
 The documentation and the bundler devs say it has 0 impoact as it isn't used by parcel itself.
-We would look into that see if there's a way to fix that issue.
+We could look into that see if there's a way to fix that issue.